mxdavis/js-ajax-ajax-and-callbacks-readme-v-000/README.md

 $ python -m SimpleHTTPServer
 ```

 This starts a simple server that will serve our files over HTTP.
 Browse to [http://localhost:8000](http://localhost:8000/) and watch as the Ajax request is made and the new data is added to our web page.
 Pretty cool!
-We used the power of Ajax to load data from the ```html/sentence.html```.
+We used the power of Ajax to load data from the `html/sentence.html`.
 This same idea can be applied to calling the GitHub API or our Rails application.
+This might all happen too quick to really notice anything so you may want to have your terminal window side by side with the browser window.
+This way you can see the request hit our server.

 ##Callbacks
+If we look at our last example, the Ajax request completed very quick but this won't always be the case.
+If we request data from a slow server over a slow internet connection, it might take multiple seconds to get a response.
+Using a callback allows our code to make our request and continue doing other things until the request completes.

 Ajax follows an asynchronous pattern which makes them non-blocking.
 This means we don't sit around and wait for the request to finish before running the rest of our code.
 We set callbacks and then fire and forget.
 When the request is complete, the callbacks are responsible for deciding what to do with the returned data.

-If we look at our last example, the Ajax request completed very quick but this won't always be the case.
-If we request data from a slow server over a slow internet connection, it might take multiple seconds to get a response.
-Using a callback allows our code to make our request and continue doing other things until the request completes.

 To make this concept stick, let's look at a real world example.
 When you put food into a microwave, you don't stand there and wait for the food to finish cooking.
 You probably pick up your phone, look at Instagram, read some text messages and of course, work on [Learn](https://learn.co).
 Basically, you are doing other things while the microwave takes care of cooking your food.
 When the food is cooked, the microwave beeps and you remove the food and eat it.
 This final step of removing the food and eating it is exactly how our callbacks work.
+One thing to note, as we wait for our food, we don't check if its done every 5 seconds, we wait until the beep tells us it's done.
+Checking every 5 seconds is called polling where waiting for the beep is a callback.

 ## Handling Problems
 So far, we have been dealing with succesful API requests.
 But things don't always go according to plan.
 What happens if the API we are using doesn't respond?
 Or if we attempt to retrieve a resource that doesn't exist?